Case by Case: CLF is Challenging Trump in Court

 What’s at stake: Opening vulnerable ocean areas to oil and gas drilling is a reckless gamble with our environment, economy, and public health.
 The risk?
 Simply that a catastrophic oil spill will devastate marine life and destroy the vital ecosystems we depend on.
 CLF has stood against oil and gas drilling in sensitive ocean areas, and especially on Georges Bank, since the 1970s.

-What we’re doing: CLF has joined Earthjustice and other groups in a lawsuit challenging this executive order.
+What we’re doing: CLF has joined Earthjustice and partners in a lawsuit challenging this executive order.
 The case, Northern Alaska Environmental Center, et al. v.
-Trump et al., challenges President Trump’s order to revoke President Biden’s protections for certain ocean areas.
-Biden used the Outer Continental Shelf Lands Act to safeguard regions in the Atlantic, Pacific, off the coast of Alaska, and the Eastern Gulf.
-That Act allows presidents to withdraw offshore areas from oil and gas leasing, a power used by eight administrations, including Trump’s first.
+Trump et al., challenges President Trump’s order to revoke President Biden’s protections for the U.S. Outer Continental Shelf in the Arctic, Pacific, and Atlantic Oceans, as well as the Gulf of Mexico.
+Biden used the Outer Continental Shelf Lands Act to safeguard these regions from oil and gas leasing, a power used by eight administrations, including Trump’s first.
 However, it does not permit a president to undo previous withdrawals, as a federal court confirmed when Trump attempted to reverse President Obama’s protections for the Arctic and Atlantic oceans.

 Appalachian Voices v.
 EPA